Dublin Institute for Advanced Studies: History

-The current director of the School is Ruairí Ó hUiginn.
-The School is located at 10 Burlington Road in Dublin 4.
+As of 2025, the director of the School of Celtic Studies is Ruairí Ó hUiginn.
+It is located at 10 Burlington Road in Dublin 4.

 Research

-The School has a wide remit embracing all of the Celtic languages and all periods.
+The school's remit covers all Celtic languages and all periods.
 The bulk of its research has been on the history of the Irish language and its literature from the earliest times onwards.
-Among the School's core duties are: the cataloguing of Irish manuscripts; the publishing of Irish texts from the manuscripts; the study of the grammar and development of Irish over time; the recording and study of spoken Irish dialects; the contribution of literature in Irish to the history of Irish society (for example, the early Irish law tracts); and similar research within the other Celtic languages.
+Among the school's core duties are: the cataloguing of Irish manuscripts; the publishing of Irish texts from the manuscripts; the study of the grammar and development of Irish over time; the recording and study of spoken Irish dialects; the contribution of literature in Irish to the history of Irish society (for example, the early Irish law tracts); and similar research within the other Celtic languages.

 The School of Celtic Studies runs the Irish Script on Screen Project (ISOS), which makes available digital images of Irish manuscripts from libraries around the world.
 The ‘Ogham in 3D Project’ aims to capture and catalogue 3D-digital images of all early medieval inscriptions in the ogham alphabet.
-The School maintains an electronic Bibliography of Irish Linguistics and Literature.
+The school maintains an electronic Bibliography of Irish Linguistics and Literature.
 Its website also hosts the independent projects, Monasticon Hibernicum and the Bardic Poetry Database.

-The School also acts as a publishing house for Celtic Studies.
-It has its own journal, Celtica, which was founded in 1946 and publishes research in all areas of Celtic Studies.
-Celtica has traditionally appeared at irregular intervals, but from 2016 has become an annual publication appearing every November.
-The Library of the School is open to academics and advanced students on application.
+The school also acts as a publishing house for Celtic studies.
+It has its own journal, Celtica, which was founded in 1946 and publishes research in various areas of Celtic studies.
+Celtica was previously published at irregular intervals but, from 2016, became an annual publication appearing every November.
+The library of the school is open to academics and advanced students on application.

 There is a three-yearly summer school which offers courses in Old Irish, Early Modern Irish and Middle Welsh.
-The School also hosts occasional day conferences, and an annual conference known as Tionól (‘gathering’) which takes place in November.
-The School offers O’Donovan Scholarships to researchers.
+The School of Celtic Studies also hosts occasional day conferences, and an annual conference known as Tionól ("gathering") which takes place in November.
+The school offers O'Donovan Scholarships to researchers.
 These are tenable for three years, and there are usually four at any one time.
 The Bergin Fellowship is offered to slightly more senior researchers, and lasts for five years.